axiom-data-science/portal-docs/how-to/catalog/download-virtual-sensor-data.rst

 #.
 A data view will open.
 #.
 Once the data load into the chart on the left, scroll down and click ``Downloads`` to receive a zipped file containing data.csv and metadata.txt for that station and sensor.

-For more information, please see the :ref:`virtual-sensors-overview` section.
+For more information, please see the :ref:`Virtual Sensors <virtual-sensors-overview>` section.